 2. Governors Island, New York City

 This former military base off the tip of lower Manhattan has been turned into an amazing urban park, offering visitors and locals of NYC a second choice in awesome parks.
 It is here where you will find electric arts, food events and even a sandy beach to hang out at.
 Get here by taking the free ferry ride from Manhattan’s Battery Maritime Building or take the Brooklyn Bridge Park’s Pier 6, which offers stunning views of the skyline and State of Liberty.
 Circus nerds will go nuts over the trapeze lessons that are offered on the weekends and music fans unite to rock out to some incredible waterfront concerts.
 The island is car-free so many choose to rent bikes and cycle around, go on Fridays between May and October and even get your bike for free!
+Another site while your in town is the Highline NYC, which was an old railroad turned into a park offering great views of the city.

 1. City Park, New Orleans